JacksonRudd/JacksonRudd.github.io/_posts/2022-09-17-discrete-data-qual.md

 Looking at the coverage equation  $$\frac{2^N- \lvert P \rvert}{  2^N - 1}$$ we see that we get 100% coverage only in the case where  $$\lvert P \rvert = 1$$, which is a trivial case.
 In the case that $$\lvert P \rvert = 1$$, there was no reason to gather any data in the first place, since $$T_1..
 T_n$$ is fully determined by the constraints.
 Therefore we can say the following:

-*In non-trivial data systems there will always be quality issues that are undetectable.*
+*In non-trivial discrete data systems there will always be quality issues that are undetectable.*

+Sadly, this also carries over to the continuos case, which we will cover in the future.

 As we gather more expectations about the real world, we can add constraints, which will lower $$\lvert P \rvert$$, and raise the data coverage.

-Sadly, this also carries over to the continuos case, which we will cover in the future.

 ## Summary